exporl/apex/documentation/creatingexperimentfiles/index.md

 :   a variable parameter is a property of an object of which the value
     can be changed at runtime.
-Variable parameters can be set by various Apex3 modules.
+Variable parameters can be set by various APEX 4 modules.
 Examples of modules that can define variable parameters are AdaptiveProcedure, Calibrator and Screen.
 Variable parameters can also be defined for a Stimulus.
 If a stimulus description contains a variable parameter, it will be set just before the stimulus